melbourne-lab/canopy_flowering/notes/paper_notes.md

 Results here are good (forest characteristics influence climate buffering, along with topography) for thinking about aspen vs. conifer.
 More intriguing is the statistical technique used.
 183 sensors is a lot - we won't be able to do this.
 The statistical technique here is worth noting as well - will we have enough data for techniques like this?
 Will 8-9 time serieses be enough to capture spatial variation?

+### Campbell, D.R.
+2019.
+Early snowmelt projected to cause population decline in a subalpine plant.
+PNAS.

+- With climate change, mountain snowpack declines, earlier meltoff, earlier phenology
+- What will this mean for plant reproduction and population dynamics?
+- Here: *Ipomopsis aggregata* and *Ipomopsis tenuituba* near RMBL, 2001 - 2016
+	- Snowmelt date has advanced 1.34d / decade 1935 - 2016
+	- Common garden data
+- Questions
+	- (1) does seed production depend on snowmelt date?
+	- (2) how is seed production driven by n. flowers, fruits/flower, seeds/fruit, seed escape prob?
+	- (3) how will seed production change in future? impact on population growth?
+	- (4) population growth and snowmelt timing - effects of seedling establishment, survival, etc.
+- *Ia* and *It*: monocarpic, 5y as vegetative rosettes then blooming only once
+	- *Ia* is seed limited with no seed bank
+	- most vital rates from common garden (plantd from seed)
+		- seed production from natural populations
+		- seed establishment don separately
+	- seedlings in CG followed until flowering or death
+		- length of longest leaf
+	- four multiplicative influences of seed production (per plant) considered
+- Seed production and snowmelt date: ANCOVA gets mean total seed production ~ date of snowmelt + site
+	- snowmelt dates taken from weather station nearby (8km from CG... annual variation only)
+	- lag effects tested by using precip and snowmelt in prev. year
+- Seed production: ANCOVA approach on each component of seeding
+- Population growth rates: two approaches, one is an IPM, not sure what the other was
+	- get actual mean fecundity and the fecundity needed to obtain lambda = 1
+	- vital rates here modeled as functions of size, snowmelt date, site
+	- take 12 snowmelt dates
+##### Results
+- 2.64 fewer mature seeds for every day of earlier snowmelt (!)
+	- mean seed producton not related to june and july rainfall or lag precip
+	- variance in seed prod (?) not associated with site or snowmelt date
+- Seed production patterns driven primarily by proportion of flowers fruiting and seeds per fruit
+	- flowers produced unaffected by snowmelt date
+	- proporton of flowers setting frut did decline wth earlier snowmelt though
+	- (does this technique disentangle these? not sure but inclination is no)
+- Demography if only seed set is changed: 74-77 seeds per plant needed per reproductive plant for population stasis
+	- seed production falling below replacement level approx. half of hte time
+	- snowmelt day 134-136 for stasis in this case
+		- critical snowmelt day would be below 2035 at current rate by these estimates
+- Demography if all vital rates are influenced by snowmelt
+	- seedling establishment is increases with snowmelt date
+	- veg growth varies by one site (not sure how)
+	- later snowmelt increased survival over next year and probabilty of flowering in next year (only)
+	- elasticity most dependent on growth and survival with fecundity effects only true in some cases
+		- but lambda changed more strongly with *observed* snowmelt-induced changes in seed production
+	- combind says that populations fall below replacement rate of 1 for snowmelt days 130 - 139 (decline by 2064 or ~2025 depending on how counting happens)
+- Proportion fruiting and seeds per fruit - may be a pollination effect o seed provisioning effect
+	- maybe soil moisture influences nectar or pollen production
+- Density dependence unlikely to compensate for negative impacts of snowmelt on seed production (based on other studies)
+- Some other refs here about seed production and snowmelt: Inouye 2008, Aldridge et al. 2011, Amy Iler's papers
+- Petry et al. 2018 on sex-specfic responses to climate change in plants!!

+Good study looking at population level response.
+In general earlier snowmelt influences several vital rates (check flowering in subsequent years, etc.) but most importantly fruiting and seed set info.
+Definitely seems like a possible pollination influence to me.

+Seems like our paper would be very helpful for looking at the individual level and also for seeing how variation within populations may be helpful.
+Given what we know about how timing influences individual seed set, and how conspecific density may influence pollination and reproductive success, it's a really good question how variation may do this?
+[Actually, has this been done?
+Have we looked into how overall temporal overlap influences reproductive success at the population level?]
+Seems like a compelling mechanism may be "spreading out the phenophase lowers individual reproductive success by reducing phenological overlap"... if populations are seed limited I guess.